Since 1887

 Who may borrow materials?

-WAAC members and staff may borrow books and DVDs.
-As noted above, members of the public may arrange to access materials while in the library but not remove them.
+WAAC members & staff may borrow books & DVDs.
+Members of the public may arrange to access materials while in the library, but not to remove them.

-No, reference materials which include fragile books, WAAC memorabilia, dictionaries, encyclopedias etc., are available as a resource to be enjoyed while in the library.
+No. Reference materials including fragile books, WAAC memorabilia, dictionaries, encyclopaedias etc. are available to be enjoyed only while in the library.

-How many items may be taken out at one time?
+How many items can be borrowed at once?

-You may borrow up to five items at one time except between June and September when you may borrow up to ten items.
+Up to 5 items at a time, with the exception between June – September when you can borrow up to 10 items.

 What is the procedure for borrowing books or DVDs?

-There is a “Sign Out” book in the library to the left of the entrance in which you record the date, title of the book/DVD, your name and your email address or phone number.
-Please PRINT.
+There is a “sign out” book in the library, to the left of the entrance in which you record the date, title, name, email address or phone number.
+Please print.

-Most items can be renewed twice unless there is a request for them from another member.
-In order to renew, please sign the item out again in the “Sign Out” book or email the Library Chair or her designee who will either do that for you or inform you if someone is waiting for that item.
+Please sign the item out again in the “Sign Out” book OR e-mail the Library Chair (cherylgorman150@gmail.com) or her designee who will either do that for you or inform you if someone is waiting for that item.

 Donations of art-related books and DVDs are welcome.
-We do want to concentrate on building our collection in under-represented areas, for instance Africa, Middle East, S.E Asia, Central and South America, and 21st Century art.
+However we have limited space and are concentrating on building our collection in under-represented areas: Africa, the Middle East, S.E.
+Asia, Central & South America and 21st century art.

-Donations are appreciated because they allow us to continue to improve the library.
-Please speak with Cheryl Gorman, the Library Chair, to discuss Library priorities.
+Please speak with Cheryl Gorman, the Library Chair, to discuss Library Priorities.

 Cheryl Gorman, Chair